danderson00/socket/README.md

 # @x/socket

-Lightweight, reliable observable APIs over any socket
+Reliable, lightweight observable APIs over any socket

 `x/socket` allows you to expose APIs transparently over any transport medium that implements the `send(message)` and `on('message', callback)` functions, such as Websockets, WebWorkers, WebRTC connections, child processes, etc.